Daniel Q. Chen

 Professional Summary

 Daniel Chen is the Randall W. and Sandra Ferguson Endowed Professor in the Department of Information Systems and Business Analytics of the Hankamer School of Business at Baylor University.
 Before joining Baylor in the fall of 2023, Chen was a full professor at the Neeley School of Business at Texas Christian University.
-Chen has combined years of industrial experiences in entrepreneurship, supply chain management and management consulting before entering the academic field.
+Chen has combined years of industrial experience in entrepreneurship, supply chain management and management consulting before entering the academic field.
+Chen was named the 2024 Hankamer School of Business Research Advancement Award winner.

-Chen’s research addresses the overall question of how information systems (i.e., technological and human resources) can improve organizational decision-making at both strategic and operational levels.
-His research has appeared or is forthcoming in several leading management journals such as Decision Sciences, Decision Support Systems, European Journal of Information Systems, IEEE Transaction on Engineering Management, Information Systems Research, Journal of the Association for Information Systems, Journal of Management Information Systems, Journal of Operations Management, Journal of Strategic Information Systems, MIS Quarterly and MIS Quarterly Executive, among others.
+Chen’s research addresses the overall question of how to effectively manage the investment and deployment of technological innovations at both strategic and operational levels.
+His research has appeared or is forthcoming in leading academic journals such as MIS Quarterly, Information Systems Research, Journal of Operations Management, Journal of the Association for Information Systems, Journal of Management Information Systems, and Decision Sciences, among others.

-Chen has served on the editorial boards of several high-quality academic journals.
-Currently, he is a senior editor for Journal of the Association for Information Systems, and an associate editor for Journal of Operations Management and Decision Sciences Journal.
+Chen has served on the editorial boards of several academic journals where he publishes his works.
+Currently, he is a senior editor for Journal of the Association for Information Systems, an associate editor for Journal of Operations Management and Decision Sciences Journal and a guest associate editor for MIS Quarterly.
+He is also a member of the Editorial Review Board of Information Systems Research.

 Research Interests